 What is covered in the cost for Segment 1?

-The cost for Segment 1 covers your student’s classroom instruction, activities, workbook, behind-the-wheel driving instruction, gas and tax.
-The cost for Segment 2 is not included unless you purchase the Segment 1 and Segment 2 combo at the time of registration for a discount.
+The cost for Segment 1 covers your student’s classroom instruction, activities, workbook, behind-the-wheel driving instruction, gas, and tax.
+The cost for Segment 2 and Road Test is not included.

 How do the students sign up for driving times?
 When do the students drive?